 Conclusion and Looking Ahead

+Now that you understand the foundation of market trends, you're better equipped to spot the opportunities.
 Dow Theory provides traders with a solid foundation for understanding market trends and helps guide decisions on when to enter or exit trades.
 By following its six key principles—market trends, phases, index confirmation, volume, reversals, and reflection of information—traders can better predict where the market might be headed.
 One of the most important aspects of TA is the analysis of Volumes.
 In the next chapter we will have a look in detail.